 In Colombia, approximately 25% of teenagers experience some form of family dysfunction.
-19 Much of this dysfunction is the result of weakened family structures due to Colombia's long history of internal armed conflict and violence, poverty, financial hardship, intergenerational trauma, familial separation, and internal displacement. ^{20,21} As a result, communication challenges, emotional invalidation, conflict, and violence have emerged within family structures, contributing to mental health issues among young Colombians, including depressive symptoms, self-harm, trauma and suicidal ideation.
-22 National policies currently prioritize youth mental health and wellbeing by promoting strong families and nurturing school environments, which position both communities and the education system as ideal settings to develop and test innovative approaches that improve family functioning among young people and their parents / caregivers. ^{23,24,25,26}
+Much of this dysfunction is the result of weakened family structures due to Colombia's long history of internal armed conflict and violence, poverty, financial hardship, intergenerational trauma, familial separation, and internal displacement.
+As a result, communication challenges, emotional invalidation, conflict, and violence have emerged within family structures, contributing to mental health issues among young Colombians, including depressive symptoms, self-harm, trauma and suicidal ideation.
+National policies currently prioritize youth mental health and wellbeing by promoting strong families and nurturing school environments, which position both communities and the education system as ideal settings to develop and test innovative approaches that improve family functioning among young people and their parents / caregivers.23,24,25,26

 In Colombia, we seek bold Proof of Concept and Transition to Scale ideas to strengthen family functioning.
-These innovative solutions should address family conflict and violence by promoting healthy communication styles and increasing family cohesion with the goal of improving parent-youth relationships.
+These innovative solutions should include a focus on addressing family conflict or violence for young people and their parents / caregivers.